marlomgirardi/vscode-keep-context/README.md

 ### Task management

-In a simple way you can create tasks an track the opened files without get lost when switching context.
+In a simple way you can:
+- Create/edit/delete task
+- Track opened files by task
+- Track git branch by task

 ![Task management](images/docs/task-management.gif)

+## Limitations

+- It may work in workspaces with more than one folder, but it only supports single folders.

 ## Known Issues